FAQ - General

 How many sessions will it take?

 The length of treatment is impacted by the client’s commitment to the process and the issues brought into therapy.
 For couples therapy, I use a relatively short-term method called Emotionally Focused Therapy or EFT.
-Assuming that the couple is committed to the process and uses the techniques discussed in treatment therapy can take as little as 3-4 months.
-However, therapy often take quite a bit longer if there’s been an injury to the relationship such as an affair or a betrayal or if either or both partners have a history of trauma, sometimes taking a year or many years.
+Assuming that the couple is committed to the process and uses the techniques discussed in treatment, therapy can take as little as 3-4 months.
+However, therapy often take quite a bit longer, particularly if there’s been an injury to the relationship such as an affair or a betrayal or if either or both partners have a history of trauma.
+In these cases, sometimes therapy can take a year or many years.

 Will You take sides?